kekyo/child-locator/README.md

 - Automatic conversion: CSS units are converted to pixels internally for precise detection
 - Responsive design: Percentage and viewport units automatically adapt to size changes

-### Component Registration

-- Use `useComponentRef` to enable React component detection
-- Components are stored using WeakMap for automatic garbage collection
-- Registration is optional; the hook works with HTML elements alone

 ### Limitations

 - Direct Children Only: The child-locator can only detect direct child components of the component referenced by containerRef.